 One of the greatest things about the Evolve boards is the ability to convert to an all-terrain setup.
 This basically opens up a much wider range of areas and places where you can ride, so anything from riding around people on a path through grass and gravel to get around them, to finding a dirt or bush track where you can go and ride, even including dirt and gravel BMX tracks.
 It's just a great way to find areas where you just otherwise wouldn't normally be able to skate to.

-Here we outline what you need to know to ride your off-road electric skateboard like a pro:
+If you are looking to get better one on eskating, here we outline what you need to know to ride your off-road electric skateboard like a pro:

 The all-terrain board is going to come with the standard all-terrain tire.
 It's pretty much like a slick tire, pretty good all-arounder.
 It does all right in grass, gravel and dirt, but predominantly you're looking at road and hard surfaces.
 Doesn't have quite as much traction as some of our other options, but it is a great all-rounder and it does wear really well.
-Our other wheels options are off-road knobbies, as they've got a lot more tread on them, a bit better grip in grass, dirt.
+Our other electric skateboard wheels options are off-road knobbies, as they've got a lot more tread on them, a bit better grip in grass, dirt.
 They do wear out a little bit quicker, but you do notice the extra grip when you're poking around in dirt and grass.
 On the road, they might feel a bit more slippery just because you have less contact patch, but off-road situations if that's where you're riding, grass, dirt, gravel, we'd recommend going towards these.

 Depending on where and how you're riding, it's going to affect how you want to set up the bushings.
 If you're riding on a long straight or hard pack trails, so dirt, gravel, grass, if it's fairly hard pack, no big turns or anything like that, probably want a stiffer bushing set up.
 It's going to give you better control of the board and eliminate a lot of those fishtails that you don't want.